Udea tetragramma

-Udea tetragramma is a moth in the family Crambidae.
-It was described by John Frederick Gates Clarke in 1965.
-It is found on the Galápagos Islands.
+Udea tetragramma is a species of moth in the subfamily Spilomelinae of the family Crambidae.
+It was described by John Frederick Gates Clarke in 1965 based on specimens collected on the Juan Fernandez Islands, an archipelago in the South Pacific Ocean and part of Insular Chile.
+The species is also found on Rapa Nui, where it has been accidentally introduced.

 The wingspan is 17–18 mm.
 The forewings are fuscous, strongly overlaid with ferruginous.
 There is a straight, transverse, ill-defined, fuscous line at two-fifths of the costa, extending to the dorsum at the basal third.
 From the apical sixth of the costa extends a transverse, ill-defined line to vein 2, then along vein 2 to the cell, then diagonally, outwardly and then straight to the dorsum at the outer two-thirds.
 There are three small white dots in the cell, preceded and followed by blackish-fuscous scales.
 There are also four ochreous-tawny spots on the outer half of the costa, alternating with suffused shades of blackish fuscous.
 On the termen, there are seven small, ill-defined blackish-fuscous dots.
-The hindwings are grayish fuscous.
+The hindwings are greyish fuscous.
 On the discocellulars and the bases of veins 6 and 8 there is a black spot preceded by a whitish area of the wing.
 From the apical fourth of the costa there is an irregular blackish-fuscous line, extending to the anal veins.

+The species was originally described as Mnesictena tetragramma, but was later transferred to the genus Udea.